 As the largest city in New Zealand’s South Island, Christchurch acts as a gateway to some of the most beautiful scenery in the world.

-Having suffered a major earthquake in 2009, the city is still regenerating.
+Having suffered a major earthquake in 2010 and 2011, the city is still regenerating.
 A lot of the damage remains today, with seemingly endless construction works and a destroyed church right in the city center.
 Nevertheless, Christchurch natives have managed to turn the disaster around to help build community spirit in the city.

 You can learn all about the impact on local lives – as well as the geology behind the earthquakes – whilst in town.
 This makes for a very surprising addition to any New Zealand itinerary.